A $b$-symplectic slice theorem: Preliminaries

 \begin{definition} Let $(M, \Pi)$ be a Poisson manifold equipped with a volume form $\Omega$ and for each $f\in C^{\infty}(M)$ denote by $X_f$ the Hamiltonian vector field associated to $f$.
 Then the \textbf{modular vector field} of $(M, \Pi)$ is the following derivation on $C^{\infty}(M)$:

-\end{definition} It can be shown that the modular vector field is a Poisson vector field and that the modular vector fields associated to different volume forms only differ by a Hamiltonian vector field.
-Having chosen a modular vector field $v_{mod}$, we can choose defining one and two-forms of the symplectic foliation on $Z$ uniquely by imposing
+\end{definition} It can be shown that the modular vector field is a Poisson vector field and that the modular vector fields associated to different volume forms only differ by a Hamiltonian vector field. {The following proposition gives a characterization of the modular vector field for $b$-symplectic manifolds:}

+\begin{proposition}[Proposition 25 in \cite{guillemin2014symplectic}] { The modular vector field of a $b$-symplectic manifold $(M, Z)$ is tangent to $Z$ and transverse to the symplectic leaves inside $Z$, independently of the volume form considered on $M$.} \end{proposition}